Volume 12, Issue 4 (Autumn-In-Press 2022) PTJ 2022, 12(4): 0-0 | Back to browse issues page

 Send citation to:

-Seyedi M, Torkaman M, Soleyman Fallah M, Khezri D, Ashrostaghi M. The Effect of Core Fatigue on Lower Extremity Kinematic Variables During Squats in Female Body Builders.
-PTJ 2022; 12 (4)
+Seyedi M, Torkaman M, Soleiman-fallah M, Khezri D, Ashroshtaghi M. The Effect of Core Fatigue on Lower Extremity Kinematic Variables During Squats in Female Body Builders.
+PTJ 2022; 12 (4) :261-268

 URL: http://ptj.uswr.ac.ir/article-1-560-en.html

-Background: Neuromuscular core muscles fatigue can change the kinematics of the lower extremity and increase risk of lower extremity injuries during squat movement.
-But it’s unclear how core muscle fatigue can change lower extremity kinematics.
+Purpose: Muscle fatigue of the neuromuscular core can change the lower extremity kinematics and increase the risk of lower extremity injuries during squat movement.
+However, it is unclear how core muscle fatigue can change lower extremity kinematics.

-Methods: 16 female athletes entered in this one-group pretest-posttest quasi-experimental study.
-Subjects performed double leg squats twice before and immediately after the fatigue protocol.
-Kinematic variables in frontal and sagittal planes were recorded using two digital video cameras with a sampling frequency of 50 Hz and a resolution of 21 megapixels.
+Methods: Sixteen female bodybuilders were included in this one-group pre-test-post-test quasi-experimental study.
+Subjects performed double leg squats twice before and immediately after the core muscles fatigue protocol.
+Kinematic variables of lower extremity motion in sagittal and frontal planes were recorded using two 21 megapixels digital video cameras with a sampling frequency of 50 Hz.
 The obtained data were analyzed for kinematics variables by Quinoa Motion Analysis Software.
-Paired Sample T-Test was used to compare the results of kinematic variables before and after the fatigue protocol.
+Paired sample t-test was used to compare kinematic variables before and after the fatigue protocol.

-Conclusion: The results of this study showed that core muscles fatigue could affect the lower extremity alignment negatively and increase the risk of lower extremity injury in female bodybuilders.
+Conclusion: The results showed that core muscle fatigue can negatively affect the alignment of the lower extremity and increase the risk of injury in female bodybuilders.

 Type of Study: Research | Subject: General